Spicy Expressions

 }

-where the output of the function is the result of the if expression, i.e. -x if x is negative, and x if it is positive.
+where the output of the function is the result of the if expression, i.e. -x if x is negative, and x otherwise.

 Conditionals being expressions means you can do some interesting things with them, for example, you can use them as parts of arithmetic: